rspace-os/.github/profile/README.md

 # Contact
 - Various ways of connecting and communicating with the RSpace open source project can be found on this [wiki page](https://github.com/rspace-os/rspace-web/wiki/Contact).
 - For inquiries about Research Space's enterprise solutions, please visit the Research Space website [here](https://www.researchspace.com/pricing).

+---
+**🚧 Construction ahead!**
+Thank you for your interest in the RSpace open-source project!
+We're excited to have you here!
+[Releasing RSpace as an open-source project in June 2024](http://www.researchspace.com/blog/research-space-embraces-open-source-to-empower-fair-data-workflows) has been huge step for us at Research Space and we likely won't have everything as polished as we'd like it to be in the beginning.
+Please bear with us as we're taking one step at a time to build an inclusive and efficient contributor experience.
+If you have any questions, concerns, or ideas how we can improve, don't hesitate to reach out to us 🙏.